zendranm/portfolio-app/README.md

   My Portfolio
 </h1>

 This project aims to present my front-end developer skills and back it up with various projects I created over the last few years.
-The main goal was to create an eye-catching website with modern design and great UX, which links to more complex (developing-wise) projects.
+The main goal was to create an eye-catching website with modern UI and great UX, which links to more complex (developing-wise) projects.

 Check the live version [here](https://zendranm.netlify.app/)